zhumeisongsong/cv/src/index.md

 ## 💚 Personal

-I love traveling, gardening, and writing blogs to share my learning and experience writing [blogs](https://zhumeisongsong.github.io/blog) to share my learning and experience.
+I love traveling, gardening, and writing [blogs](https://zhumeisongsong.github.io/blog) to share my learning and experience.

 Hoping to complete a trip around the world with my family.